angyansheng/100theorems/100theorems.md

 - Von Neumann provided rigorous foundations for and unified the two formulations of quantum mechanics, Schrodinger's wave mechanics and Heisenberg's matrix mechanics

 __Birkhoff's ergodic theorem__ (1931)\
-_"Let X be a finite measure space, and T:X → X be an ergodic map.
-Then for any integrable f:X → R, the average value of f on almost every orbit is equal to average value of f on X."_
+_"Let X be a finite measure space, and T:X→X be an ergodic map.
+Then for any integrable f:X→R, the average value of f on almost every orbit is equal to average value of f on X."_
 - ie. time average = space average
 - Ergodic map: measure-preserving, and any invariant subset is of zero measure or full measure; ie. T is 'mixing' on X
 - Central result in ergodic theory: study of statistical properties of dynamical systems; has roots in statistical mechanics (Boltzmann)